hwdbk/synology-scripts/README.md

 # synology-scripts
 A collection of (bash) scripts that I've developed over the years to make the use of a Synology NAS more productive (and fun).
 Some scripts are very Synology-specific (such as the ones dealing with extended attributes) but others are quite generic and may be of use to other 'nix users as well.
-I'm currently running DSM7 but, as far as these scripts were concerned, I've found no problems when upgrading from DSM6.2 to DSM7.0.
+I'm currently running DSM7 and, as far as these scripts were concerned, I've found no problems when upgrading from DSM6.2 to DSM7.0.

 There are scripts for:
 - **extended-attributes-and-tags**: retrieving and managing extended attributes that are set from Mac OS, such as custom tags and labels and user xattrs, and access them natively from within the Synology NAS.